kornelski/cavif-rs/README.md

 # `cavif` — PNG/JPEG to AVIF converter

 Encoder/converter for AVIF images.
-Based on [rav1e](//lib.rs/rav1e) and [avif-serialize](https://lib.rs/avif-serialize), which makes it a pure Rust tool, with no C code!
+Based on [rav1e](//lib.rs/rav1e) and [avif-serialize](https://lib.rs/avif-serialize), which makes it an almost pure-Rust tool (it uses C LCMS2 for color profiles).

 ## Installation